tsubasaogawa/lambda-image-viewer/README.md

 ![Diagram](./docs/diagram.drawio.png)

-- No ALB or API Gateway.
-The viewer uses Lambda Function URLs.
+- The viewer does not use ALB but Lambda Function URLs.
 - S3-event-driven Tagger gets EXIF by a photo and puts to DynamoDB.

 ![DynamoDB item example](https://github.com/tsubasaogawa/lambda-image-viewer/assets/7788821/3ff31067-5d92-4d71-8bb5-8b2568558fc8)